the-aryan-1712/pClub_Seccy_task/task 1/ProblemStatement.md

 <br>
 <br>
 <br>
 Suppose you are a Newbie at IIT Kanpur, and decided to participate in its flagship Inter-Hall event, Tak-neek.
 One night, one of your opponent hall members sneaked into your Wing and sabotaged the power supply.
 He dropped down all the fuse of your Wing.
-There are N bulb switches, numbered from 1 to N. You need to press switches<strong> in increasing order </strong>(You can skip any switch if you want) and each time you press any switch, the On/Off state of all of its factor-numbered switches gets reversed.<br><br>
+There are N bulb switches, numbered from 1 to N. You need to press switches<strong> in increasing order </strong>(You can skip any switch if you want) and each time you press any switch (say 'x'), the 'ON'/'OFF' state of all switch which are factor of 'x' gets reversed.
+Initially, all the switches are in closed position.<br><br>
-For Example: <br>Given N=5, and initially, all switches are Off, if you press switch no. 4, then 1 and 2 will automatically get opened.
-Now you are assigned to light up the maximum number of the bulbs possible, in your Wing.</h3>
+For Example: <br><br> Given N=2 , if you decide to switch 'ON' both 1 and 2 , then 1 will get switched 'OFF' and 2 will get 'ON'.
+But if you switch 'ON' only 2, then both 1 and 2 will get switched 'ON' because switching 'ON' 2 performs operation on both 1 and 2.<br>Now you are assigned to light up the maximum number of the bulbs possible, in your Wing.</h3>
 <br><br>Determine the maximum number of bulbs that can be lit up and what sequence of switch numbers you are going to press to achieve that.
 <br>
 <br>